Brian Keselowski: Crew chiefing

-After stepping away from the drivers seat, Brian Keselowski began to work as a crew chief, working with Stefan Parsons in the late model racing ranks in 2016 before eventually joining NASCAR Camping World Truck Series team Premium Motorsports to work on the organization's No. 49 entry.
+After stepping away from the drivers seat, Keselowski began to work as a crew chief, working with Stefan Parsons in the late model racing ranks in 2016 before eventually joining NASCAR Camping World Truck Series team Premium Motorsports to work on the organization's No. 49 entry.
 Keselowski and several other employees were dismissed from Premium when they refused to work on NY Racing Team equipment in the Premium shop in May 2018.
 Later that year, he joined NASCAR Xfinity Series team MBM Motorsports to become Chad Finchum's crew chief.
 After approximately a year with MBM, Keselowski left the team.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)